ArthurTRamos/Character-Optimization-with-Genetic-Algorithms/README.md

   - Agility (Agi) - Increases the chance of the character to dodge an attack, which nulifies the damage taken.

+## Initialization

+The initial population is generated with a total of X individuals, where X is a parameter that can be configured for each test.
+Each individual is a character whose stats are randomly generated based on the total points available.

 ## Evaluation

 Group
 - Arthur Trottmann Ramos - 14681052